-The City of Pasco uses a two-year budget cycle, with introduction of the 2021-2022 Budget to the City Council in November 2020, with expected approval in December 2020.
+The City of Pasco uses a two-year budget cycle, with the introduction of the 2021-2022 Budget to the City Council in November 2020, and approval in December 2020.

 From the City Manager's introduction to the 2021-2022 Budget:

 I am pleased to present to you the City of Pasco’s adopted biennial budget for the years 2021-2022.
 As required by State law, revenues and expenses in this budget are balanced in all funds.
 Staff developed this budget in furtherance of the adopted City Council Goals for 2020-2021.
 Further, the adopted 2021-2022 budget presents a strategic and integrated plan for the allocation of public resources toward a variety of City programs, activities, and projects necessary to promote the physical security of the community, enhance the quality of life for residents, support businesses, promote equitable public investment in the form of capital improvements and strategic planning, and promote private investment.